 AI

-AI Agent Technical Architecture in Financial Payment Systems for Real-Time Fraud Detection
+AI Agent Architecture for Real-Time Fraud Detection in Financial Payment Systems (2026 Guide)

 Real-time payment systems have fundamentally changed how fraud must be detected and prevented.
 Transactions that once allowed minutes or even hours for review now demand decisions in milliseconds.
 At the same time, fraud has become more automated, coordinated, and behavior-driven, exploiting speed as much as weakness.